sekaiwish/sek.ai/README.md

 - Finish implementing menu tiles
 - Remake board section into an image sharing section
   - Use MySQL to create file database (done)
-  - Display file previews with username and date
+  - Display file previews with username and date (done)
   - Nice board design with page system
   - Create ShareX details to share